2026 NBA Finals odds, spread, time: Knicks vs. Spurs prediction, Game 1 picks from expert on 100-69 run

 The 2026 NBA Finals is a rematch 27 years in the making, as it will feature the same teams who squared off in the championship series in 1999.
 The San Antonio Spurs won that series over the New York Knicks, in what was the Spurs' first trip to the Finals and remains the Knicks' last NBA Finals appearance.
 Game 1 of the NBA Finals 2026 will take place on Wednesday with San Antonio (62-20), the 2-seed in the West, hosting the East's 3-seed in the Knicks (53-29).
 Mitchell Robinson (finger) is questionable for the Knicks.

-Tip-off is set for 8:30 p.m.
+Tipoff is set for 8:30 p.m.
 ET from Frost Bank Center in San Antonio.
-The home team has won each of the last nine regular-season meetings.
 San Antonio is favored by 4.5 points in the latest Spurs vs. Knicks odds from FanDuel Sportsbook, while the over/under for total points scored is 218.5.
 Before making any Knicks vs. Spurs picks, check out the Spurs vs. Knicks predictions from SportsLine's Larry Hartstein.

-A former lead writer for Covers and The Linemakers, Hartstein combines a vast network of Vegas sources with an analytical approach he honed working for Pro Football Focus.
-He tied for 52nd place (out of 1,598 entries) in the 2022 Westgate Las Vegas SuperContest, going 53-34-3 ATS (61 percent).
-Hartstein is also 100-69 over his last 169 NBA picks (+1751) and is 90-60 (+1762) over his last 150 NBA player props.
+A former lead writer for Covers and The Linemakers, Hartstein combines a vast network of Vegas sources with an analytical approach.
+He is 100-69 over his last 169 NBA picks (+1751) and is 90-60 (+1762) over his last 150 NBA player props.
 Anyone following his NBA betting advice at sportsbooks and on betting apps could have seen huge returns.

 Now, Hartstein has studied Spurs vs. Knicks from every angle and just revealed his coveted NBA picks and betting predictions.
 You can head to SportsLine now to see his picks.
 Here are several NBA odds and NBA betting lines for Knicks vs. Spurs: